watsonwork/watsonwork-developer-docs/guides/V1_ActionsEvents.md

 ### Get the user ID and name

-If your explicit action requires knowledge of the user, then you must verify the user's identity before showing, or allowing updates to, the user's sensitive data.
+If your explicit action requires knowledge of the user, then you must verify the user’s identity before showing, or allowing updates to, the user’s sensitive data.
 Verify the user with Watson Work Services by requesting the [user entity](https://developer.watsonwork.ibm.com/docs/people/get-user-information) on [behalf of the user](https://developer.watsonwork.ibm.com/docs/api-reference/authorize-on-behalf-of-a-user).
 The resulting object contains the user ID in its `id` field and the user name in its `displayName` field.

 <a id="access-details-on-behalf-of-a-user"></a>